Fairy tale journeys

 The literary life of women in French salon culture

 At the end of the 17th century in France, fairy tales became the entertainment of the social elite and an integral part of salon culture.
-Since publishing as a professional activity was often considered unseemly for women or there were legal restrictions, such as the consent of the husband, publications under 'as the wife of (husband's name)' offered the opportunity to participate in literary life.
-"There is a very well-known author of fairy tales, Marie Catherine d'Aulnoy (1652 - 1705), who published under the name Madame d'Aulnoy.
-This shows that she was married, otherwise she would have published under Mademoiselle."
-Another example is the fairy tale 'Riquet with the mop of hair', which demonstrably comes from the collection of stories by Catherine Bernard (1626 - 1712), but which has fallen into oblivion today.
+Since publishing as a professional activity was often considered unseemly for women or there were legal restrictions, such as the consent of the husband, publications under ‘as the wife of (husband’s name)’ offered the opportunity to participate in literary life.
+“There is a very well-known author of fairy tales, Marie Catherine d’Aulnoy (1652 - 1705), who published under the name Madame d’Aulnoy.
+This shows that she was married, otherwise she would have published under Mademoiselle.”
+Another example is the fairy tale ‘Riquet with the tuft’, which demonstrably comes from the collection of stories by Catherine Bernard (1626 - 1712), but which has fallen into oblivion today.
 The story is therefore attributed to the author Charles Perrault, who, however, adopted it.
-In her postdoctoral thesis, the researcher is focussing on these female authors, who are often unknown today, as well as the fairytale heroines they developed, and says: "I am interested in texts by women, whether under a pseudonym or their own name.
-And there are many female authors in France who have established a great female fairytale tradition."
+In her postdoctoral thesis, the researcher is focussing on these female authors, who are often unknown today, as well as the fairy-tale heroines they developed, and says: “I am interested in texts by women, whether published under a pseudonym or their own name.
+And there are many female authors in France who have established a great female fairy-tale tradition.”

 The Aarne Thompson Uther Index

 Like many of her academic colleagues, Wiemer works with the so-called Aarne-Thompson-Uther Index.
-"It's a very ambitious project, which I really admire," she explains.
-"Three researchers have continued the project one after the other.
-The first was a Finnish fairy tale researcher, Antti Aarne.
+“It’s a very ambitious project, which I really admire,” she explains.
+“Three researchers continued the project one after the other.
+The first one was a Finnish fairy tale researcher, Antti Aarne.
 He started classifying fairy tales at the beginning of the 20th century.
 Then, in the middle of the 20th century, Stith Thompson from the USA continued this model and at the end of the 20th century it was finally completed by Hans-Jörg Uther from Germany.
-The aim was to systematise these diverse fairy tales."
-The fairy tales were therefore divided into different categories, such as animal tales, magic tales, religious fairy tales or novella-like fairy tales.
+The aim was to systematise these diverse fairy tales.”
+The fairy tales were therefore divided into different categories, for example animal tales, magic tales, religious fairy tales or novella-like fairy tales.
 Although the index is internationally binding, there is one major criticism of it, as it only deals with fairy tales from Europe.

 International fairy tale researchers meet in Wuppertal